Modern Slavery Act 2015

 • Carry out enhanced due diligence on certain partners following this risk assessment.
 As a DCC Group business, we work mainly with Kroll, a leading supplier of integrity due diligence services, in this area.
 Where red flags are identified in this due diligence, senior management are involved;

-Steps we have taken to enhance our process for identification of slavery and human trafficking risks in our supply chain are set out below:
+Steps we have taken in the period to enhance our process for identification of slavery and human trafficking risks in our supply chain are set out below:

 Responsibility for ensuring that our policies and procedures are adequate and are adhered to in all areas of our activities rests with the senior management team of DCC Vital.
 Regular updates are provided to the DCC Vital Compliance Committee and DCC Vital Leadership Team for review and feedback.
 Our policies and procedures are audited periodically by internal auditors and by third parties to assure compliance and to identify areas for improvement.
 These audits address supply chain integrity risks including the abuse of human rights and employment rights.
-Further to thirdparty audit, significant updates to our policies and procedures have been adopted which includes extending the scope to include additional third parties e.g. shipping third parties.
-We have developed our online due diligence portal to enable metrics and monitoring of our activity and performance.
+We utilise our online due diligence portal to enable metrics and monitoring of our activity and performance.

 We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.

-In the period covered by this statement over 125 employees in our business completed training on our Code of Conduct which covered the protection of human rights, including the prevention of slavery.
+In the period covered by this statement our business completed almost 700 employee compliance training modules across our Code of Conduct, Doing Business in High Risk Countries, Competition Law and Preventing Bribery & Corruption which covered the protection of human rights, including the prevention of slavery.
 This training is rolled out regularly to all employees.

 Our participation in industry associations and our dealings with third party partners also provides DCC Vital with information regarding slavery and human trafficking risks in the industries where DCC Vital is active, and best practice in avoiding them.